How to Order North Carolina Vehicle History Reports

 When you obtain a VIN report through the DMV office, you will receive title history and previous owner information.
 The report from the state may also include some information on inspections, odometer readings, whether the vehicle was involved in theft or if damage was reported to an insurance agency.
 However, if you desire a full North Carolina VIN history report, it is a good idea to check additional resources for a full damage, accident, manufacturer and theft history.

-By clicking here, you can obtain a comprehensive VIN number report that includes the following information:
+A comprehensive VIN number report includes the following information:

 - Original vehicle specification and factory equipment